WHO ELECTS THE PRIME MINISTER OF INDIA?

 Council of ministers

-The formation of the Union Council of Ministers starts with the President appointing the Prime Minister and then appointing the Council of Ministers on the recommendation of the Prime Minister.
+The formation of the Union Council of Ministers starts with the President appointing the Prime Minister.
+Subsequently, the president appoints the Council of Ministers on the recommendation of the Prime Minister.
 As per Article 75(3) of the constitution, the council of ministers shall be collectively responsible to the Lok Sabha (the house of the people).

 The tenure of the council of ministers or the prime minister is for the term of the Lok Sabha or as long as they have the majority support in the Lok Sabha, whichever happens, earlier.